-FinNexus Protocol for Options (FPO) v0.1¶
+FinNexus Protocol for Options (FPO) v0.1 (currently terminated for later upgrades)¶

 The FinNexus Protocol for Options supplies a decentralized way for writing and trading options.
 All the core functions of options - writing, trading, exercising, settlement, etc., occur on chain and are managed by smart contracts.
 It is a permissionless, censorship-resistant, and non-custodial protocol.